pukoframework/pukoframework.github.io/docs/basics/view.md

 ---

-View in puko is divided into master layout and hierarchical content generated automatically when you execute console command `php puko routes view add ...`.
-The most important thing you should know in first is: '_View part in puko don't have logic_'.
+The **View** in the Puko Framework is composed of a master layout and hierarchical content, generated automatically when you run the command `php puko routes view add ...`.
+A key principle in Puko is that the view layer does not contain business logic.
+Its role is solely to present data, including rendering lists using loop tags.
-Role model of view in puko is enough for render data, also render data in list with loop tags.

-<small>As the view layer in HMVC should do their job to **Presenting Data**.
-You can utilize the full potential of JavaScript if want to build rich animation or logic in view. </small>
+<small>*Note: As the view layer in HMVC, its primary responsibility is **Presenting Data**.
+For advanced logic or animations, you can utilize the full power of JavaScript within your views.*</small>

+### The Master Layout

-As *default* when *Puko* installed with composer you have this `master.html` file as starting point of view:
+When Puko is installed with Composer, you receive a `master.html` file as your starting point:

 ```html
 <!DOCTYPE html>